blu7ck/video-optimizer/README.md

 # Check Pip
 pip3 --version

+# Check Vulkan (if installed)
+vulkaninfo 2>&1 | head -5

+# Check NCNN-Vulkan (if installed)
+which realesrgan-ncnn-vulkan && realesrgan-ncnn-vulkan -h 2>&1 | head -3

+# Check Python Real-ESRGAN (if installed)
+which realesrgan && realesrgan -h 2>&1 | head -3
 ```

 Each command should display a version number.
 If you get "command not found" errors, repeat the installation steps above.